opf/openproject/help/user-guide/wiki/more-wiki-functions.md

 # More wiki functions

-In the wiki you have more fuctions to edit or configure your wiki page, e.g. to export pages, rename pages, change parent page, view the table of contents and more.
+In the wiki you have more functions to edit or configure your wiki page, e.g. to export pages, rename pages, change parent page, view the table of contents and more.

 | Feature                                           | Documentation for                                            |
 | ------------------------------------------------- | ------------------------------------------------------------ |